14 regions of Medieval Rome: VII Arenule et Caccabariorum

-The name of the region stemmed from Arenula, (the name is present in the modern Via Arenula) that was the name given to the soft sand (rena in Italian) that the river Tiber left after the floods, and that built strands on the left bank.
+The name of the region stemmed from Arenula, (the name is present in the modern Via Arenula) that was the name given to the soft sand (rena) that the river Tiber left after the floods, and that built strands on the left bank.
 It included parts of the city around Regola.

 In Augustan Rome, the medieval region straddled both the Campus Martius and the IX region called Circus Flaminius.
 Here there was the Trigarium, the stadium where the riders of the triga (a cart with three horses) used to train.
 During the early Middle Ages, it belonged to the 4th of the seven ecclesiastic regions.

 The region was not widely inhabited due to the frequent flooding of the river Tiber, causing the whole area to be extremely unhealthy, especially during summer.
 It was only drained at the end of the Middle Ages, after which it was reclaimed by the city and reinhabited once again.

 VIII Parionis et S. Laurentii in Damaso

 During Antiquity, it belonged to the 9th Augustan region called Circo Flaminio.
-In this area Pompey built his curia, while Domitian built his stadium and an Odeon (Odeum in Latin), for musical and poetic competitions.
+In this area Pompey built his curia, while Domitian built his stadium and an Odeon (Odeum), for musical and poetic competitions.
 During the early Middle Ages it included parts of the city around San Lorenzo in Damaso.
 From 1200 the population kept on increasing until the 15th century, when it increased in importance due to the paving of Campo de' Fiori, so that it soon became an important economic center.

 Under Sixtus IV (1471–1484) the rione lost much of its chaotic look, typical of the Middle Ages, for a cleaner and tidier one, in keeping with the changes brought about by the Renaissance.
 It saw the recovery of buildings, the enlargement of streets, and the rebuilding of the ancient Pons Aurelius into a new bridge, the "Ponte Sisto" connecting Trastevere and Parione.
 This activity improved the quality of the region.

 Thanks to this renewal, urbanization increased between the 1400 and 1500.
 In the same period, several artists were asked to renew the front of the most important of the buildings in the region.
 In 1500, most of the commercial activity slowly moved from Campo de' Fiori to Piazza Navona, due to the fact that it had more space for trading.

 Today it is part of the modern rione of Parione.